angryelectron/xbmq-java/README.md

 Example: example/0013A200408DE1FE/discoveryResponse

-Message: a JSON-formatted list containing the 64-bit device address of all discovered devices.
+Message: A formatted list containing the 64-bit device address of all discovered devices.
+Format will be JSON, XML, or CSV depending on the message used to make the request.

 Subscribe to this topic prior to publishing a discoveryRequest to receive the results of the discovery.